A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Remarks and Extensions

-where we have also gone to the rotating frame of each $\op b_\omega$ mode $\op b_\omega\rightarrow \op b_\omega e^{-i\omega t}$.
-With $\op{K}_\text{tot}$ defined as \cref{eq:discussion-K-total}, one can obtain the effective Lindbladian under the standard Born-Markov approximation\footnote{The standard treatment also involves going to the interaction picture and performing Born-Markov approximation on $e^{i\op K_\text{s}t}\hat{{K}}_{\mathrm{sb}}(t)e^{-i\op K_\text{s}t}$.
-Yet this treatment can be avoided under the assumption that the thermal bath is white within the neighbourhood around some frequency $\omega_j$ with the width covering the interested spectrum of $\op K_\text{s}$.
+where we have also gone to the rotating frame of each $\op b_\omega$ mode $\cl b_\omega\rightarrow \cl b_\omega e^{-i\omega t}$.
+With $\cl{K}_\text{tot}$ defined as \cref{eq:discussion-K-total}, one can obtain the effective Lindbladian under the standard Born-Markov approximation\footnote{The standard treatment also involves going to the interaction picture and performing Born-Markov approximation on $e^{L_{\cl K_\text{s}t}}\cl{{K}}_{\mathrm{sb}}(t)$.
+Yet this treatment can be avoided under the assumption that the thermal bath is white within the neighbourhood around some frequency $\omega_j$ with the width covering the relevant portion of the spectrum of $\cl K_\text{s}$.
 See supplement of \cite{petrescu2020} for more discussion.} as